Video Game Addiction

 Video games affect the brain’s pleasure center, the same area activated by drugs and alcohol.
 When you’re playing a game, your brain releases dopamine, which makes you feel good and motivates you to keep playing.

-It’s this chemical reaction that makes video games so addictive in the first place.
-That’s why it’s so easy to lose track of time while playing!
+This chemical reaction makes video games so addictive.
+It’s why it’s so easy to lose track of time while playing!

 Several gaming features contribute to video game addiction and problematic gaming behavior:

-• Competition: In many games, there is an opposing force that players need to defeat or overcome.
-The sense of accomplishment that comes with beating a rival keeps players coming back and wanting to improve their last performance or score.
+- Competition: In many games, there is an opposing force that players need to defeat or overcome.
+The accomplishment of beating a rival keeps players returning and wanting to improve their last performance or score.

-• Role-Playing: Video games offer players a chance to act out different roles and identities—giving them an intense sense of pleasure and satisfaction as they explore new experiences or try on different personalities and social skills.
+- Role-Playing: Video games offer players a chance to act out different roles and identities, giving them intense pleasure and satisfaction as they explore new experiences or develop different personalities and social skills.

 Symptoms of Video Game Addiction